AbhishekIrle454/AbhishekIrle454/README.md

 ---

 ## 🔹 About Me
-- 🎓 Pre-final year student with a focus on **Software Engineering & Compiler Design**
+- 🎓 final year student with a focus on **Software Engineering & Compiler Design**
 - 💻 Hands-on experience in **MERN Stack (MongoDB, Express, React, Node.js)**
 - ⚡ Strong in **Java, C++, and Python** with problem-solving on LeetCode/Codeforces
-- 📈 Enthusiastic about **Cloud, DevOps, and System Design**
+- 📈 Enthusiastic about **DevOps, and System Design**
 - 🌱 Currently exploring **Microservices & Distributed Systems**

 ---